rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/manage-software-cycle/communication-topologies/ros-support.md

 * wants to seek odom from _robot A_, it must explicitly subscribe to */robotA/odom* that is published by _robot A_  (or */robotB/odom*
 and */robotC/odom* from robot B and robot C respectively)

-This is, typically, achieved using carefully crafted launchfiles using remaps (e.g. /move to /robot_A/move), conditionals (e.g. unless ns!="" or if robot_name=="robot_A"), arguments(e.g. robot_name:=robot_A) and namespaces(e.g. <node ns=robot_A>).
-This mandates the delicate arrangement of files is frozen while building the software and consistently distributed to all involved agents.
+This isvachieved using carefully crafted launchfiles using remaps (e.g. /move to /robot_A/move), conditionals (e.g. unless ns!="" or if robot_name=="robot_A"), arguments(e.g. robot_name:=robot_A) and namespaces(e.g. &lt;node ns=robot_A&gt;).
+This mandates the delicate
+arrangement of files is frozen while building the software and consistently distributed to all involved agents.
 As the needs/software change and the number of variables and robots increase, this approach becomes increasingly